discussing story, system, and what makes RPGs tick…

 Read More

-Episode 5: structure, & whispering vault
+Ep.5: structure, and whispering vault

 James Curcio James Curcio

-Episode 5: structure, & whispering vault
+Ep.5: structure, and whispering vault

 The gang has a discussion on structure in TTRPGs.
 How does structure make a good horror game?
 How does setting inform players what they can and can’t do?
 Some examples of story structure in World of Darkness, Invisible Sun, and Dogs in the Vineyard.
 Then the crew plays a short session of Whispering Vault, Mike Nystul’s 1993 story game inspired by the likes of Hellraiser and Nightbreed.